NachtRaveVL/Lepton-FLiR-Arduino/README.md

 This library allows communication with boards running a Lepton FLiR thermal camera module.
 It provides a wide range of functionality from adjustable temperature display mode, fast chip select enable/disable routines, to exposing the full functionality of the thermal camera itself.

 Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, and others - although one might experience turbulence until the bug reports get ironed out.
-Unknown architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.
+All architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.

-Dependencies include: Scheduler (SAM/SAMD only, disableable), TaskScheduler (alternate to Scheduler, disableable), CoopTask (alternate to TaskScheduler, optional), SoftI2CMaster (optional), and digitalWriteFast (optional).
+Dependencies include: SoftI2CMaster (optional).

 Parts of this library are derived from the Lepton FLiR software development SDK, Copyright 2011,2012,2013,2014 FLIR Systems - Commercial Vision Systems.
+These guys are really great (and sent us free cameras to test with) and so we ask that you check them out at: <https://lepton.flir.com/>.

-Note that this library *requires* a fast microcontroller - on the order of hundreds of MHz - in order to process the SPI-based image data transfer under the set frame period of 26fps, or 38.46ms.
-See Section 4.2.2.3.2 of the datasheet concerning VoSPI synchronization for more information.
+Note that this library *requires* a fast microcontroller - on the order of hundreds of MHz - in order to process the SPI-based image data transfer under the set frame period of 26fps, or 38.46ms (save nothing about actually doing the advanced image processing work on said image after capture).
+See Section 4.2.2.3.2 of the datasheet concerning VoSPI synchronization for more information on how to optimize frame reads.

 The datasheet for the IC is available at <https://lepton.flir.com/wp-content/uploads/2019/02/flir-lepton-engineering-datasheet-203.pdf>.
 Additional interface documentation is available at <https://www.flir.com/globalassets/imported-assets/document/flir-lepton-software-interface-description-document.pdf>.